Table of Contents

 Shared Hosting

-Shared hosting is the most affordable option and is ideal for small websites, blogs, and new businesses.
-With shared hosting, your website shares server resources with hundreds or even thousands of other websites.
+Shared hosting is the most affordable option and is typically where most beginners start.
+With shared hosting, your website shares server resources — such as CPU, RAM, and storage — with many other websites.
 This keeps costs low but can affect performance during peak traffic periods.

-In the UK, shared hosting typically costs between £1 and £10 per month.
-Many providers offer introductory deals that are significantly cheaper, sometimes as low as 99p per month, but these prices often increase substantially upon renewal.
+In the UK, shared hosting plans typically cost anywhere between £1 and £10 per month, depending on the provider and the features included.
+Many providers offer introductory rates that are significantly lower, but be aware that renewal prices are often considerably higher.
 Always check the renewal rate before committing to a plan.

 Virtual Private Server (VPS) Hosting

 VPS hosting offers a middle ground between shared hosting and a dedicated server.
-Your website still shares a physical server with others, but you are allocated a dedicated portion of the server’s resources.
-This provides better performance, greater control, and improved security.
+You still share a physical server with other users, but your resources are partitioned, meaning you get a guaranteed allocation of CPU, RAM, and storage.
+This results in better performance and greater control.

 Dedicated Server Hosting